lonerapier/lonerapier.github.io/content/thoughts/rl.md

 - Why does TD target has lower variance than the return?
 	- Because TD target only has randomness due to current return and next state, while MC return has accumulated randomness of all the intermediate random variables (rewards).
 - What's the difference convergence properties of MC and TD?
-	- MC always converges to solution that minimises MSE
+	- MC always converges to solution that minimizes MSE
 		- $\min_{V}\sum_{s}(G_{t}-V(s_{t}))^{2}$
 		- Fit values directly to observed returns.
 	- TD: from samples of experience, it builds a model of the MDP (transition probabilities $\hat{P}$ and rewards $\hat{R}$), and then solve the bellman equation of the MDP using the estimate.
 This is the concept of **Certainty Equivalence**.